 Prototype is a creational design pattern that lets you produce new objects by copying existing ones without compromising their internals.

 You have an object and want to create a duplicate.
 How would you do it?
 First, you need to create a fresh object of the same class.
 Then you have to go over through all fields of the original object and copy their values to the new object.

 Nice!
 But there is a catch.
-Not all objects can be copies this way.
+Not all objects can be copied this way.
 Some of the objects can have private fields not accessible from the outside.

 The Prototype pattern delegates cloning process to objects themselves.

 It declares the common interface for all objects that allow cloning.
 It allows cloning objects without tight coupling to their concrete classes.
 Usually, the prototype interface contains a single

 The implementation of